gdbooks/LegacyOpenGL/Chapter8/loading.md

 * 11 says which texture coordinate to use.
 So in this case, 0.748355 0.998230
 * 7 says which normal to use.
 So in this case, 0.000000 1.000000 -0.000000

-This means that every model we load will utilie an index buffer.
  A triangle is described as 3 sets of indices into the vertex / normal / uv arrays.
 It's important to note that arrays in C# are indexed starting at 0, in OBJ land they start at 1.
 A conversion needs to be made when you write your parser.